SystemFw/blog/content/staging/oop-data-oriented.md

 class Streams(streams: Map[Key, Log[Event]])
 ```
-[-- fill this in
-why it's good
-criticism about mutation from fp camp doesn't apply
-context for DoD, game design, memory access, manual memory management
-why it's bad:
-lots of pointers, so
-tiny allocations
-access via multiple hops
-deallocation is tricky cause you have to free individually
-hard to understand data access patterns behind encapsulation

-what does data driven design code look like: often data is kept in
-flat arrays for cache friendliness, pointers are replaced by indexes,
-allocation can happen in batch, deallocation can happen in batch, and
-generally this makes it easier to deal with lifetimes.
---]

-Beyond the specific technique, there is a philosophical lesson: having
-your code reflect the domain is a false goal, instead we should just
-look at it as a data transformation, identify which data we need to
-transform, and then figure out the simplest way for the _machine_ to
-carry that transformation.

-Now, it's easy to dismiss this as supremely irrelevant to us: we _do_
-have a GC, we enjoy it very much thank you, and we're in a much higher
-level language anyway where this minutiae ought not to matter.
+There is a lot to like about this model: the behaviour of each
+component is easily understood just via its public api, and complex
+behaviour is achieved by combining these small components together.

+Furthermore, the common FP criticism about the dangers of mutation
+wouldn't translate to our original code: transactions guarantee
+serializability, which is very easy to reason about.

+There is however another angle for critiquing this model, using the
+perspective of Data Oriented Design.
+The ideas behind Data Oriented
+Design come largely from videogame development, in a context where
+optimising memory access matters a lot, and you're managing memory
+manually.

+So let's apply this lens to the code snippet above.
+We're going to
+assume a runtime representation similar to Java, Scala or Ruby, except
+without a GC.

+The main thing to note is how many pointers are involved at runtime
+ here: `Streams` has a pointer to a `Map`, which has pointers to
+ various instances of `Log`, which have pointers to instances of
+ `Counter`, and so on.

+This is problematic for two reasons:

+- From a performance point of view, accessing a piece of data has to
+  do a lot of hopping to/from memory .
+Also, creating data requires a
+  bunch of tiny individual heap allocations.
+- From a simplicity point of view, manual memory management is error
+  prone as each pointer has to have its memory deallocated
+  individually, and in a specific order.
+E.g. freeing our `Streams`
+  class involves iterating over the `Map` to free each `Log`, and
+  freeing each `Log` involves freeing the `Counter` and iterating over
+  the `Array` to free each `A`, etc.

+Data Oriented Design on the other hand tends to structure data in flat
+arrays, indexed by integer IDs rather than pointers.
+It can then be
+accessed efficiently by reading whole chunks of memory, and it's
+allocated and deallocated in bulk, without worrying about the
+lifetimes of individual pieces of data.

+But beyond specific technical strategies, Data Oriented Design
+predicates a very different way to approach data modelling: we should
+not strive for code to reflect the logical domain, instead we should
+frame programs as data transformations, and then identity the
+simplest, most efficient way for the _machine_ to perform the desired
+transformation.

+Now, it's easy to dismiss all this as supremely irrelevant to us: we
+_do_ have a GC, we enjoy it very much thank you, and we're in a much
+higher level language anyway where this minutiae ought not to matter.

 But let's zoom out a bit: it is true that in a higher level language
 there's less emphasis about counting care about every single memory